|

 tammy@texasffa.org

-Entry fees will be assessed to each chapter's convention registration fee through the Texas FFA Roster Management System based on the number of Agriscience Fair applications submitted through AET.
+Entry fees for Gold Rated applications will be assessed to each chapter's convention registration fee through the Texas FFA Roster Management System based on the number of Agriscience Fair applications submitted through AET.

 Entry fee is $60 per application submitted.